bharathvaj-ganesan/bharathvaj.com/src/pages/about.md

 Ever since I wrote my first "Hello World," I've been hooked on understanding how software really works.
 That curiosity led me to a degree in Computer Science Engineering, and over the past 7+ years, it’s evolved into a passion for building purposeful, technically robust products.

-Today, I’m a **Senior Lead Software Engineer at Chargebee**, where I lead AI initiatives — from building intelligent agents to crafting internal tools that supercharge engineering and business productivity.
+Currently serving as a **Senior Lead Software Engineer at [Chargebee](https://chargebee.com)**, I lead Applied AI initiatives — building intelligent Copilots, scalable AI workflows, and a robust AI platform that accelerates innovation across the organization.

 ---